-Building on the firm's historical banking practice for all major New Jersey banks, money center banks and large regional banks, the firm has established a solid reputation in related banking litigation, such as banker's blanket bond litigation, federal and state RICO claims, shareholders' actions and accountants' liability suits.
+Building on the Firm’s historical banking practice for all major New Jersey banks, money center banks and large regional banks, the Firm has established a solid reputation in related banking litigation, such as banker’s blanket bond litigation, federal and state RICO claims, shareholders’ actions and accountants’ liability suits.
 We handled many of the major directors and officers liability cases that arose out of the failure of a number of financial institutions in the early 1990s.
-Our New Jersey lawyers served as amici curiae counsel for the American Bankers Association and the New Jersey Bankers Association in a New Jersey Supreme Court case concerning the extent of a corporate indenture trustee's duties.
+We served as amici curiae counsel for the American Bankers Association and the New Jersey Bankers Association in a New Jersey Supreme Court case concerning the extent of a corporate indenture trustee’s duties.
 We also represented the Federal Deposit Insurance Corporation and other governmental agencies in helping them evaluate directors and officers liability claims and other fiduciary claims.

-Our litigation group has handled, and is currently handling, some of the most prominent cases involving alleged violations of the Employee Retirement Income Security Act of 1974, including the alleged mismanagement of pension plans.
+Our litigation group has handled some of the most prominent cases involving alleged violations of the Employee Retirement Income Security Act of 1974, including the alleged mismanagement of pension plans.
 We have litigated fiduciary duty claims involving the demise of one of the largest group insurance trusts in the State.
 We also regularly defend claims alleging the improper denial of benefits.
 We have also represented groups of executive retirees who sought reimbursement of hundreds of millions of dollars worth of benefits.

 In the securities area, our litigation practice includes a number of substantial securities cases for major brokerage houses, corporations, directors and officers and pension plans.
 We have repeatedly represented individual officers and directors in response to claims for violations of both federal and state securities laws.
 We have also established an active securities arbitration practice, representing major brokerage houses in the defense of claims brought by individual investors.

-Riker Danzig attorneys regularly represent corporations and their officers and directors in a wide variety of securities litigation, including securities fraud class actions.
-Our New Jersey lawyers also represent New Jersey pension funds in Securities Fraud matters.
+Riker Danzig attorneys regularly represent corporations and their officers and directors in a wide variety of securities litigation and arbitration, including securities fraud class actions.
+Our practice involves sales practice litigation, employment matters, regulatory matters and internal investigations for global and regional financial institutions, large broker-dealers, investment advisors and financial professionals.
 Our attorneys have a complete understanding of the phases involved in securities litigation and securities enforcement actions brought by the SEC and other regulatory agencies.

 We have developed a formidable track record in all aspects of securities litigation, be it in court proceedings, arbitration, administrative actions, or settlement negotiations.
 For example, we concluded the successful defense of a biotechnology company in a securities fraud action where we obtained a dismissal of the complaint under the “bespeaks caution” doctrine.
 That dismissal was then affirmed by the Third Circuit Court of Appeals.